de-jena/simulator/de.jena.publictransport.simulator/README.md

 ## How is it built?

 The simulator is based on a sample tram line 2 (Jena Ost - Winzerla).
-The tram line object is built accordingly to the `de.jena.upd.trafficos.publictransport.model` and is saved in the db, if it does not exist yet.
+The tram line object is built accordingly to the `de.jena.udp.trafficos.publictransport.model` and is saved in the db, if it does not exist yet.

 The simulated tram line timetable is built based on the following underlined schedule: